We are a brand new church family in Dayton, growing together and engaging our city with the Gospel.

 Dan Turner - Pastor of Community Life

 Dan is the elder that oversees the City Groups at Veritas Dayton.
 He gives vision and oversight in this area of church life through coaching, training, and caring for City Group leaders and to the congregation.
 He also regularly preaches and teaches at Veritas.
 Dan is married to Lisa, and together they have four children.
-Dan earned his PhD in Systematic Theology from SBTS, and has over 20 years of pastoral experience.
+Dan earned his D.Min. in Biblical Theology from SBTS, and has over 20 years of pastoral experience.
 He finds much enjoyment in caring for and shepherding God's people.

 Deacons are those (both men and women) whom the congregation chooses to watch over the church's physical and temporal concerns.
 We find the first deacons being commissioned in Acts 6 for the very specific purpose of relieving the elders from having to deal with the physical needs of the people.
 This, then, allows for the elders to devote themselves more fully to the ministry of the Word and prayer, without distraction.
 Deacons, therefore, are a tremendous blessing from the Lord to the people and pastors of a church.